CalgaryToSpace/CTS-SAT-1-OBC-Firmware/docs/Non-Critical_Notes/UART_Ports.md

 * High baud rate - 230400 baud
 * DMA access

-## UART2 - Spare, Disabled
+## UART2 - AX100

-Disabled.
-Was going to be used for LoRa.
+* Baud rate: 230400 baud
+* Used exclusively to receive uplinks.
+* AX100 sends data encoded with KISS encoding (escape/start/end special bytes).
+* Interrupt-based.
+* Messages can be received at any time.
+* Note that, for simplicity of implementation, downlink is commanded over I2C to the AX100.

 ## UART3 - GPS